TheComamba/EldamoToAnki/README.md

 # Usage

+The decks for [Neo-Quenya][neo-quenya] and [Neo-Sindarin][neo-sindarin] based on the lists in this repository can be found on Anki (unless they get deleted because they do not receive enough downloads).

 Some lists can be found in the [`output`][output] folder of this repository.
 They are ready to be imported.
 They do not include any names or phrases.
 The lists are:
 - Adunaic (ca. 180 cards)
 - Black Speech (ca. 40 cards)